Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

-To visualize the spatial organization of these differences, we mapped the peak latencies onto a brain map (Figs.~\ref{fig:fig_3}F and~\ref{fig:fig_3}G).
-TUN exhibited a more spatially organized clustering structure compared to DEF.
-Indeed, in TUN (Fig.~\ref{fig:fig_3}F) nodes with peak latencies around \qty{11}{\ms} were clustered within central-parietal areas.
-Additionally, considering the second mode after \qty{46}{\ms}, shorter peak latencies (corresponding to faster oscillations in the auto-correlation trace) were observed in frontal compared to posterior regions (Fig.~\ref{fig:fig_3}F), an emergent feature of the model configuration that trends in the direction of experimental findings \citep{rosanova2009natural, frauscher2018atlas, capilla2022natural}.
-Conversely, DEF displayed a homogeneous spatial distribution, corresponding to more stereotypical simulated dynamics (Fig.~\ref{fig:fig_3}G).
+To visualize the spatial organization of these differences, we map the peak latencies onto a brain map (Figs.~\ref{fig:fig_3}F and~\ref{fig:fig_3}G), finding that TUN exhibits a more spatially organized clustering structure compared to DEF.
+Indeed, in TUN (Fig.~\ref{fig:fig_3}F) nodes with peak latencies around \qty{11}{\ms} are clustered within central-parietal areas.
+Additionally, considering the second mode after \qty{46}{\ms}, shorter peak latencies (corresponding to faster oscillations in the auto-correlation trace) are observed in frontal compared to posterior regions (Fig.~\ref{fig:fig_3}F), an emergent feature of the model configuration that trends toward experimental findings \citep{rosanova2009natural, frauscher2018atlas, capilla2022natural}.
+Conversely, DEF displays a homogeneous spatial distribution, corresponding to more stereotypical simulated dynamics (Fig.~\ref{fig:fig_3}G).

 Together, these results demonstrate that the tuned configuration generates richer spatio-temporal dynamics characterized by \textit{i)} a non-trivial spatial organization of the rhythms (with both frontal-posterior latency gradients and distinct central-parietal clusters showing shorter latencies and reduced average event rates), and \textit{ii)} an enhanced overall heterogeneity -- all contrasting sharply with the homogeneous, stereotyped activity patterns in the default configuration of the model.